awslabs/aws-greengrass-labs-bluetooth-gateway/README.md

 ### Publish the AWS Greengrass Bluetooth Gateway Component

-In this guide, we will deploy the AWS Greengrass Bluetooth Gateway Component to AWS IoT Core using the AWS Greengrass Deployment Kit (GDK).
+In this guide, we will deploy the AWS Greengrass Bluetooth Gateway Component to AWS IoT Core using the AWS IoT Greengrass Development Kit (GDK).
 The AWS GDK is a simple command line tool to build and publish Greengrass components to the AWS IoT core.
-It can be downloaded and installed at: (TODO: waiting public reference).
+It can be downloaded and installed from the [aws-greengrass-gdk-cli](https://github.com/aws-greengrass/aws-greengrass-gdk-cli) repository.
+More information can be found in the [AWS IoT Greengrass Development Kit](https://docs.aws.amazon.com/greengrass/v2/developerguide/greengrass-development-kit-cli.html) section of the Iot Greengrass developers guide.

 * Update the AWS GDK config file.
 Open the src/gdk-config.json config file and update the below fields accordingly
 ```